Myszu/kosmiczni_bot/README.md

 ## Description

 A bot for web browser game [Kosmiczni](https://kosmiczni.pl/).
 It is designed to pilot your character and help with the most repetitive task in game - crousing around the map and encountering mobs.
 Patterns are assigned to maps and are written in file, hence are easy to modify by user.
-In fact - project includes seperate tool for captchuring pressed keys while traveling through map and are then saved to separatee file to use.
+In fact - project includes seperate tool for capturing pressed keys while traveling through map and are then saved to separatee file to use.

 Whole project is in very early state.
 I started it to learn Python and Selenium.
 Since then my skills advance drastically, yet I couldn't find the time to develop it further.
 Hopefully creating repository will push mi a little into consistency.